Keyboard with lock

 We may also pass your information to third parties for the purposes of completing tasks and delivering services to you on our behalf, for example when we work with a partner to deliver an alumni event; or when briefing the facilitator or speaker ahead of an alumni event.

-We use the following third party providers to send our newsletter: Microsoft Dynamics and WordPress (WordPress’ Privacy Information).
+We use the following service providers to send our newsletter: Microsoft Dynamics and WordPress (WordPress’ Privacy Information).

 We use Google Analytics and Microsoft Clarity to collect and process website traffic data e.g. number of visitors to the Alumni Network Hub and time spent on its pages.